shakauthossain/Space-Invaders/README.md

 	    bullet_status = "ready"

-After that we are going to declare that if the bullet status is “fire” then it will start shooting.
+After that, we are going to declare that if the bullet status is “fire” then it will start shooting.

 	if bullet_status == "fire":
 	    fire_bullet(bulletX, bulletY)